 Governor Brown and the Legislature extended California’s Cap-and-Trade Program through 2030 by passing and signing Assembly Bill 398 (Garcia).
 The measure removes legal uncertainties surrounding the program and prioritizes investments in a finite list of priorities including “forest health and urban greening.”

 California’s Strategic Growth Council (SGC) voted to amend guidelines for its Affordable Housing and Sustainable Communities Program (AHSC) to require green infrastructure as a threshold requirement for all projects funded by the program.
 In fact, each project has to have at least two urban greening components.
 This includes greenscaped trails, tree planting, green roofing, community gardens, bioswales and more.
 The AHSC program is supported by auction revenues generated from the State’s cap-and-trade program.
 Since its inception in 2014, the program has included urban forestry and green infrastructure as eligible components of the focal-point projects in affordable housing and transit-oriented development, but it has never been required.
 This is the first time in the history of California that a state-sponsored grant program focused on housing has a green infrastructure mandate.
 See the support letter for this revision here.

-The Brown Administration has released two draft reports in 2017 that could help determine the viability of sustainable urban forestry support at the State level in the years to come.
-The 2030 Target Scoping Plan Update draft and California Forest Carbon Plan draft both offer goals and strategies to support urban forestry in the long-term by setting 5% canopy increase targets over the next 13 years, and reducing the UHI differential by 3°F between the urban core and surrounding rural areas.
+The Brown Administration released two draft reports in 2017 that could help determine the viability of sustainable urban forestry support at the State level in the years to come.
+The 2030 Target Scoping Plan Update draft and California Forest Carbon Plan draft both offer goals and strategies to support urban forestry in the long-term by setting 33% canopy increase targets over the next 13 years, and reducing the UHI differential by 3°F between the urban core and surrounding rural areas.
 See California ReLeaf comment letters here and here.